-- Behave in a collegial and constructive way towards the review team colleagues, the Board, and ICANN organization, in accordance with ICANN's Expected Standards of Behavior. - Actively participate in review team calls and face-to-face meetings and engage via relevant email lists and other collaborative tools by, for example, contributing substantively to discussions, voicing approval or disapproval when appropriate, and reporting work progress regularly to the nominating SO/ACs. - Review team members shall provide apologies for absence at least 24 hours in advance for all meetings. - Actively engage with relevant stakeholder groups within the ICANN community.
-Individual review team members are encouraged to report back to their nominating entity on the progress of the review team. - Provide fact-based inputs and comments based on core expertise and experience. - Undertake desk research as required in accordance with scope of work and participate in drafting documents as required. - Adhere to any additional roles and responsibilities as documented in the Review Team's terms of reference. - Expect that reporting metrics outlined in Section 3.6 in Operating Standards will be posted to the review team's public wiki page.
+- Provide apologies for absence at least 24 hours in advance for all meetings. - Actively engage with relevant stakeholder groups within the ICANN community.
+Individual review team members are encouraged to report back to their nominating entity on the progress of the review team. - Provide fact-based inputs and comments based on core expertise and experience. - Undertake desk research as required in accordance with scope of work and participate in drafting documents as required. - Adhere to any additional roles and responsibilities as documented in the review team's terms of reference. - Expect that reporting metrics outlined in Section 3.6 in Operating Standards will be posted to the review team's public wiki page.